 Data collection and analysis occurred concurrently.
-Two researchers (AM and WMML) read and coded all transcripts independently before comparing findings.
-We used ODA Miner Lite software to manage the data coding (Qualitative Data Analysis Software for Mixed Methods Research-QDA Miner. http://provalisresearch.com/ products/qualitative-data-analysis-software/ (accessed 9 Feb 2016)).
-We used constant comparative techniques, based on grounded theory methods,33 during the analysis to examine relationships between transcripts and between concepts, themes and ideas emerging from the data.
-After independently coding and identifying emerging concepts and themes, we discussed these after the 3rd, 8th and 12th interviews, and used the ideas arising from these discussions to influence subsequent interview and focus group questions.
-The focus group transcript was analysed in the same way as the interviews.
+Two researchers (AM, WL) read and coded all transcripts independently, before comparing findings.
+We used QDA Miner Lite software to manage the data coding.(33) We used constant comparative techniques, based on grounded theory methods,(34) during the analysis to examine relationships between transcripts and between concepts, themes and ideas emerging from the data.
+We discussed the emerging concepts and themes after the third, eighth, and thirteenth interview, and used the ideas arising from these discussions to influence subsequent interview and focus group questions.
 We present extracts from these transcripts alongside the results below to illustrate key points arising from our analysis.